Four Teenagers Put on Hijab - Here's Their Advice by 'It Girl' Hoda

 We have all experienced it.
 One day, as you’re scrolling through your news feed, you come across the profile of someone you know.
 Except they look different.
 Totally different.
 They are now without the hijab.

-It is no secret that Melanie has been working towards the unification and empowerment of women through Haute Hijab, and she has inspired me to try and do this in my own way.
+It is no secret that Melanie has been working towards the unification and empowerment of women through Haute Hijab, and she has inspired me to do this in my own way.
 This post is about celebrating young women, young Muslims, and new hijabis.
 This post is about those of you who are thinking about wearing the hijab.
 Or even for those of you who have taken it off and are searching for motivation.
 This is for those of you who may not feel that hijab is the right thing for you in this moment of time, but find joy in the fact that young Muslim women are proud to represent their faith.

 I was very eager to know what inspired them all to wear hijab, so naturally, this was the first question I asked.